elioquinton/elioquinton.github.io/resume.md

 # RESUME

-With a over a decade of experience as a Scientist, Engineer, Leader, Advisor and Consultant, Elio brings along expertise in Artificial Intelligence (AI), Machine Learning (ML), Software Engineering, Audio, Music, Music Technology and the Music Industry.
+With a over a decade of experience as a Scientist, Engineer and Leader, Elio brings along expertise in Artificial Intelligence (AI), Machine Learning (ML), Software Engineering, Audio, Music, Music Technology and the Music Industry.

 <!-- Elio is a scientist, engineer and leader, with primary expertise in Artificial Intelligence (AI), Audio Digital Signal Processing and Music.